arguz95/Churn/README.md

 "churn", (yes/no).
 Customer churn - target variable.
 The submissions will be evaluated using the test Accuracy criterion:

-Accuracy=Number of correct predictionsNumber of total test samples
+Accuracy=Number of correct predictions / Number of total test samples